 WS-WRM is designed as an ACK/NAK-based reliability scheme.
-The destination sends NAK message only if the message is missed or corrupted.
-Figure 4 illustrates an example of message exchange in WS-WRM.
+The receiver sends NAK message only if there is delivery failure.
+Figure 3 illustrates an example of message exchange in WS-WRM.
 The WS-WRM end point includes the mobile end point, proxy server, or messaging service.
 Every message contains a sequential integer number to track and manage the reliable delivery.
-Each WRM message must have an integer value <MessageID> to number the messages started from 1.
+Each WRM message must have an integer value of <MessageID> to number the messages started from 1.
 If the NAK tracking is requested in the <Request> element, the destination tracks the number of messageID, and if the message number is not ordered, the destination will detect the message loss and send a NAK message to sender.
 Now we describe how the <ACKRequested> element works.
 An endpoint can only detect losses with the messages that were published prior to the last message that it delivered.
-Therefore, the sender sends the request of acknowledgement to make sure that the last message is received successfully.
-The time interval between the requests of acknowledgement depends on the policy between the mobile end-point and proxy.
+Therefore, the sender sends the request of acknowledgement depends on the policy between the mobile end-point and proxy.
 For some extreme cases, such as secure banking transactions, an acknowledgement can be requested for each message.